A simple collision brought out some of the worst of humanity on social media.

 Canapino retired from the race following the contact.

 The on-track aftermath of the Canapino-Castroneves collision was some damaged race car components and lost track time.
 Off-track, however, was an entirely different story.

 The 2020 Formula 2 championship runner-up received numerous tweets of varying degrees of disdain from fans, with some death threats thrown in the mix.
-It may have been a late top-up on fuel, it may have been a safety check for damage, but one of the series’ most promising young drivers had to face a horde of anger from an overly-emotional, terminally-online swarm of people.
+One of the series’ most promising young drivers had to face a horde of anger from an overly-emotional, terminally-online swarm of people.

 What good did those threats serve?
 Sports can be one of the most emotional aspects of a person’s life.
 This writer still remembers all of the frustration after the NOLA No-Call in the NFC Championship Game when the Saints played the Rams and the entire city of New Orleans went all-in on hating referee Bill Vinovich.